The Katalon Blog

 Key features:

-• LambdaTest provides an online Selenium Grid with access to over 3,000 combinations of browsers, devices, and operating systems, including the latest versions.
+• Provides an online Selenium Grid with over 3,000 combinations of browsers, devices, and operating systems.

-• In addition to that, LambdaTest also has live testing, responsive testing, and AI-powered testing.
+• Includes live testing, responsive testing, and AI-powered testing features.

-Pricing: flexible pricing for starters and custom pricing for Enterprise plan
+Pricing: Flexible pricing for starters; custom pricing for Enterprise plans

 3. Postman